ncg777/name.ncg777/readme.md

 ## wordpermutations.sh
 - **Class**: name.ncg777.maths.enumerations.WordPermutationEnumeration
 - **Parameters**:
-  - `rk` (int[]) : List of the number of occurences of each element.
+  - `rk` (int[]) : List of the number of occurrences of each element.
 The sum of this list will be the length of the output lists.

 ---
 This application was compiled with Microsoft's build of OpenJDK 21.